creatorpanda/CommandAndConquerSameKeyFix/README.md

 *Tested on these games installed by Origin.
 Steam or CDs may store the original keys elsewhere.
 Contact me on Twitter if you keep encountering the error.*

 So what these thingies do is, they change the game's key on your computer's registry.
 That way you stop sharing the same key with a friend you want to play with, and the error goes away!
-The original key is replaced, but can be reobtained by reinstalling the game.
+The original key is replaced, but can be re-obtained by reinstalling the game.
 It's completely safe!

-I added 10 keys so up to 10 different people can use them in case there's a big game.
+I added 10 keys so up to 10 different people (machines) can use them in case there's a big game.

 Steps:
 - Close the game before running the file.
-- Run only one file key by double-left clicking on it and do NOT use the same file with a friend.
+- Run only one key file by double-left clicking on it and do NOT use the same file with a friend (different PC).
 You'll get the same error again.
 - Agree to everything they want to change and you're ready to go.

 There are no infected files.
 Use them freely.